Blog

 Criticizing your models is an important part of modeling.

+In statistics this is well recognized.
 We check things like heteroskedasticity to avoid drawing the wrong conclusions.

 What do you do in machine learning?
+Only check cross-validation score?

 Originally posted on twitter.